TRON-Bioinformatics/covigator-ngs-pipeline/README.md

 or GATK's ReadBackedPhasing.
 Unfortunately these tools do not support the scenario of a haploid organism with an undefined number of subclones.
 For this reason, phasing is implemented with custom Python code at `bin/phasing.py`.

+## Primers trimming

+With some library preparation protocols such as ARTIC it is recommended to trim the primers from the reads.
+We have observed that if primers are not trimmed spurious mutations are being called specially SNVs with lower frequencies and long deletions.
+Also the variant allele frequencies of clonal mutations are underestimated.

+The BED files containing the primers for each ARTIC version can be found at https://github.com/artic-network/artic-ncov2019/tree/master/primer_schemes/nCoV-2019.

+If the adequate BED file is provided to the CoVigator pipeline with `--primers` the primers will be trimmed with iVar.
+This affects the output of every variant caller, not only iVar.

 ## Reference data